cretaceousmart/Drug_Property_Prediction/README.md

 - Due to the limited time, there're a lot of things that can be improved, I'm looking forward to having a furthur discussion with you!

-- Outcome: All the experiment's outcomes are shown in the .pynb.
+- Outcome: All the experiment's outcomes are shown in the .ipynb.
 Since I don't have a nice GPU, I put all the training processes on Colab.
 I will suggest you check them by the below link:

   - [Transformer](https://colab.research.google.com/drive/1Jx4fV3IADJjntRejNWnKtMTwYAe4k7b8?usp=sharing)
   - [GNN](https://colab.research.google.com/drive/1-NuprDN1gfcmqjRCwYVRVhtRte5MJu4b?usp=sharing)